yvelikova/axway-open-docs/content/en/docs/apigw_poldev/gw_instances/general_aws_poller.md

 * US GovCloud

 **Client settings**:
 Click the browse button to select the AWS client configuration to be used by API Gateway when connecting to Amazon SQS.
-For more details, see [*Configure AWS client settings* on page 1](#Configur).
+For more details, see [Configure AWS client settings](#configure-aws-client-settings).

 ### Poll settings